-Study 9 – Entrepreneurial mentoring

-Study 9 will be a longitudinal study of startup founders in startup accelerator programs in Israel.
-Accelerators act as short-term (three to nine months) “boot camps” for novice entrepreneurs, offering a structured developmental process that includes educational components and mentoring services (Cohen et al., 2019).
-Accelerator is a professional environment where mentors have an especially central role (Yitshaki & Drori 2018).
-Accelerators are an important immerging support infrastructure in the entrepreneurial ecosystem that developed during the last decade with currently more than 3,000 accelerators worldwide and tens of thousands of graduates (Cohen & Hochberg, 2014; Hochberg, 2016).
-Since this is the most dynamic environment we will explore, we plan to assess mentoring styles and their impact three times during the program, so we can examine whether at different stages of the program, different styles are more effective than others.
-It is possible, for example, that in early stages a more directive style is more beneficial, while, with time, as progress is made and skills are developed, a maieutic style that allows more independence, is advantageous.

-Participants will be 100 startup founders and their mentors, participating in accelerator programs in Israel, and their mentors.
-Existing findings regarding entrepreneurial mentoring suggest that high-involvement, maieutic mentoring style is more beneficial (St-Jean & Audit, 2013).
-Hence, showing that preferred mentoring style depends, at least partly, on mentee’s characteristics (i.e., personal values) will provide an important contribution to the literature.
-The design of study 9 will allow us to examine the full model and expand outcome measures to objective career measures.
+Study 9 – Entrepreneurial mentoring.
+Study 9 will be a longitudinal study of startup founders participating in Israeli accelerator programs.
+Accelerators are an emerging support infrastructure in the entrepreneurial ecosystem that developed during the last decade.
+There are currently more than 3,000 accelerators worldwide and tens of thousands of graduates (Cohen & Hochberg, 2014; Hochberg, 2016).
+These programs act as short-term (three to nine months) “boot camps” for novice entrepreneurs, offering a structured developmental process that includes educational components and mentoring services (Cohen et al., 2019).
+It is a professional environment where mentors play a central role (Yitshaki & Drori 2018).
+Since this is the most dynamic environment we will explore, we plan to assess mentoring styles and their impact three times during the program.
+This will help us examine whether different mentoring styles are more effective at certain stages of the program than others.
+It is possible, for example, that a directive style is more beneficial early in the program, while a maieutic style is more advantageous as participants progress through the program and develop their skills.
+Previous research on entrepreneurial mentoring suggests that a maieutic mentoring style with high involvement is more beneficial (St-Jean & Audit, 2013).
+Our goal of demonstrating that the impact of a mentor’s preferred mentoring style depends partly on the mentee’s personal values would provide an important contribution to the literature.
+The design of Study 9 allows us to examine the full theoretical model and to expand the outcome measures to include objective measures of career success.

-Participants will fill out the 21-item Schwartz Portrait Values Questionnaire (PVQ; Schwartz, Melech et al., 2001) and their demographics at the beginning of the program.
-Halfway through the program, using a fully-structured interview done by trained research assistants, they will be asked about their experience and the mentoring style of the mentor.
-Upon conclusion of the program, participants will be interviewed again, and indicate the quality of the mentoring relationship (satisfaction from mentor/mentee, satisfaction from mentoring, psychosocial support and career-related supported given/received).
-Mentees will also report their entrepreneurial self-efficacy and expected career success, and mentors will evaluate their mentees’ entrepreneurial skills and likelihood to succeed as entrepreneurs.
-At the conclusion of the program, the program manager will rate the progress made by the entrepreneur and their startup in 19 different aspects (see Avnimelech & Rechter, in progress) during the program.
-Finally, we will follow the participating founders to assess their entrepreneurial success as expressed in their startup survival and fundraising.
-Hence, we will assess long-term outcomes of mentoring relationships, their associations with the different mentoring styles and the moderating role of personal values.
+Participants will be startup founders (n = 100) taking part in Israeli accelerator programs and their mentors.
+At the beginning of the program (time 1), all participants will fill out the 21-item Schwartz Portrait Values Questionnaire (PVQ; Schwartz, Melech et al., 2001) and their demographic information.
+Halfway through the program (time 2), trained research assistants will use a structured interview to ask participants about their mentoring experience and the mentor’s mentoring style.
+Upon conclusion of the program (time 3), participants will be interviewed again and indicate the quality of the mentoring relationship (satisfaction with mentor/mentee, satisfaction with the mentoring relationship, psychosocial and instrumental support they gave/received).
+Mentees will also report on their entrepreneurial self-efficacy and expected career success, and mentors will evaluate their mentees’ entrepreneurial skills and likelihood to succeed as entrepreneurs.
+The program manager will rate the progress made by the entrepreneur and their startup during the program according to 19 different criteria (see Avnimelech & Rechter, in progress).
+Finally, we will follow the startups created by the participating founders to assess their entrepreneurial success.
+This will allow us to assess long-term outcomes of the mentoring relationship, the association between these outcomes and the different mentoring styles, and the moderating role of personal values.

 C3.
 Preliminary Results